Tony Casillas: Atlanta Falcons

-Casillas was selected second overall in the 1986 NFL Draft by the Atlanta Falcons.
+Casillas was selected second overall in the first round of the 1986 NFL draft by the Atlanta Falcons.
 The team was switching to a 3-4 defense, so they needed him to be their nose tackle, he responded by becoming a starter as a rookie and making 111 tackles and a sack.
 He also made the league's all-rookie team.
 The next year, he suffered a stress fracture of his left fibula and was placed on the injured reserve list.

 In the strike-shortened 1987 season, he played just nine games and had 72 tackles.

 During the 1988 preseason, he left camp for three weeks to get guidance from a psychologist, suffering he said, from the stress of playing in professional football.
 He returned to the team with a new attitude and in time to start the regular season, where he made 111 tackles and was named a Pro Bowl alternate.

 He exploded in 1989, becoming one of the best players at his position in the league with 152 tackles (still a team record for a defensive lineman) and was named second-team All-Pro and a Pro Bowl alternate.

 In 1990, he held out in a contract dispute from head coach Jerry Glanville's first Falcons training camp, causing him to lose his starting job to rookie Tory Epps.
-The problems escalated from there on, he eventually missed a 44-24 loss to the Los Angeles Rams after failing to catch the team flight.
+The problems escalated from there on, he eventually missed a 44–24 loss to the Los Angeles Rams after failing to catch the team flight.
 The Falcons suspended him for two weeks without pay.
 Between injuries and discipline incidents, he only played in nine games as a backup.

-At the start of the 1991 season, he announced he was retiring, so the Falcons traded him to the Dallas Cowboys for second, and eighth round draft choices in the 1992 NFL Draft.
+At the start of the 1991 season, he announced he was retiring, so the Falcons traded him to the Dallas Cowboys for second, and eighth round draft choices in the 1992 NFL draft.
 During his five-year span in Atlanta, Casillas had 478 tackles, the most ever by any Falcons defensive lineman and fourth best overall in franchise history.